 In the view of the Casper College OTA Program, learning is the mastery of knowledge through a supportive and challenging environment and academic and experiential learning, thereby cultivating critical thinking and professionalism.
 The Casper College OTA Program's curriculum is guided by Bloom's Taxonomy from simple to complex, along with Schkade & Schultz Occupational Adaptation model to provide a challenging and supportive learning environment.
 The learning environment is unique by providing students with direct access to a therapy gym, assistive technology lab, occupations lab, kitchen classroom, private study rooms, outdoor learning space, library resources, and technology.
-The OTA Program faculty also utilize Erik Erickson's psychosocial stages of development to guide and develop each student's transition towards a generalist entry level practitioner.
-The classes are intentionally sequenced to develop mastery over entry level occupational therapy skills.
-The faculty teaches through a variety of approaches, intended to actively engage individuals and integrate occupational therapy knowledge through active discussions, hands on, simulation, role-playing, community engagement, active self-reflection, critical thinking, and evaluation.
+The OTA Program faculty also utilize Erik Erickson's psychosocial stages of development to guide and develop each students' transition towards a generalist entry level practitioner.
+The courses are intentionally sequenced to develop mastery over entry level occupational therapy skills.
+The faculty teaches through a variety of approaches intended to actively engage individuals and integrate occupational therapy knowledge through active discussions, hands on learning activities, simulation, role-playing, community engagement, active self-reflection, critical thinking, and evaluation.

-The CC OTA program is six consecutive semesters in length with a total of 78 credit hours.
+The Casper College OTA program consists of six consecutive semesters in length with a total of 78 credit hours.
 Fall semester is considered a curricular Level I semester.
-Students apply to the OTA program during this fall semester, upon being accepted into the OTA program the students start the official program spring semester.
-The initial spring semester OTA classes are curricular Level I and Level II.
+Students apply to the OTA program during the first fall semester and upon being accepted into the OTA program, the students officially start the OTA program in the first spring semester.
+The initial spring semester OTA courses are curricular Level I and Level II courses.
 The curricular levels continue until completion of the OTA program.

-Although the OTA program is not a distance education program, we believe in utilizing the Learning Management System, Moodle, to enhance delivery options for diversified learning needs.
+Although the OTA program is not a distance education program, the OTA program faculty believe in utilizing the Learning Management System, Moodle, to enhance delivery options for diversified learning needs.
 Thus, some courses are available completely online, hybrid, or face to face to meet the occupational adaptation learning needs of students.